-"Daniel's prayer in behalf of his people, as recorded in the ninth chapter, was 'in the first year of Darius' the Mede.
+"Daniel's prayer in behalf of his people, as recorded in the ninth chapter, was in the first year of Darius' the Mede.
 Darius was favored of heaven; for in the first year of his reign the angel Gabriel 'stood up to confirm and to strengthen him.
-[Daniel 11:1]' It was this king who, early in the establishment of the Medo-Persian empire, 'set over the kingdom an hundred and twenty princes, which should be over the whole kingdom; and over these three presidents; of whom
+[Daniel 11:1]' It was this king who, early in the establishment of the Medo-Persian empire, 'set over the kingdom an hundred and twenty princess, which should be over the whole kingdom; and over these three presidents; of whom Daniel was first....
+This Daniel was preferred above the presidents and princes, because an excellent spirit was in him; and the king thought to set him over the whole realm.'3

-&lt;sup>1 Shea, William H.; Journal of the Adventist Theological Society, 7/1 (Spring 1996), pp.1-20.
+1 Shea, William H.; Journal of the Adventist Theological Society, 7/1 (Spring 1996), pp.1-20.

-&lt;sup>2 Whitcomb, John C.; Daniel (Chicago: Moody Press, 1985) and Darius the Mede (The Historical Chronology of Daniel, Phillipsburg: Presbyterian & Reformed, 1959).
+2 Whitcomb, John C.; Daniel (Chicago: Moody Press, 1985) and Darius the Mede (The Historical Chronology of Daniel, Phillipsburg: Presbyterian & Reformed, 1959).